-Visiting the Orkney Islands was quite the journey for me during my second visit to Scotland.
-These remote islands are an archipelago at the tip of northeastern Scotland and quite a ways from Edinburgh or Inverness.
+Visiting the Orkney Islands was quite the journey for me during my third trip to Scotland.
+These remote islands are an archipelago at the tip of northeastern Scotland, and quite a ways from Edinburgh or Inverness.
 I believe that if you really wanted to visit this location, you would really have to want it.
-I know I did so I took the journey from Edinburgh, to Inverness and then on to the Orkney Islands.
+I know I did, so I took the journey from Edinburgh to Inverness, and then on to the Orkney Islands.
 I would do it again in a heart beat!

 There are four Neolithic monuments on Orkney:

 - Stones of Stenness and Ring of Brogdar, two cermonial stone circles